miguel-a-calles-mba/serverless-policies/policies/ServerlessSqs/README.md

         QueueName: queueName
 ```

-Use the `ServerlessSqsPropertiesDeploy` SID to create a queue with the following `serverless.yml` configuration.
+Add the `ServerlessSqsPropertiesDeploy` SID to create a queue with the following `serverless.yml` configuration.

 ```yaml
 resources: